castodius/poecli/README.md

 # POECli - POEditor CLI

+**THIS IS STILL WORK IN PROGRESS, MORE UPDATES TO COME**

 An interactive CLI for [POEditor](https://poeditor.com), a software localization service.
-Create projects, add terms, translations and add contributors as you see fit.
+Manage projects, terms, languages and contributors as you see fit.

-**THIS IS STILL WORK IN PROGRESS, MORE UPDATES TO COME**

 ## Installation